techlahoma/broadcasting/TwitchHighlighting/Twitch Highlight.md

 Event: Speakername - Title [year]
 ```

+The title must be less than 100 characters, or the export to YouTube will fail.

 ### 7. Provide a Description, and also provide tags.

 For the Description, try going to Meetup.com and seeing if one is provided by the group.
 It's just a copy + paste and you know it's correct.
 This is the preferred way to go.